Amplifino/nestor/com.amplifino.nestor.rest/README.md

 	- map dates to milliseconds since epoch
 	- supports the java 8 java.time classes aka JSR310

-If the applications can overrules this by adding a **raw=true** OSGI service property, and add its filters, features and providers to the getClasses and getSingletons Sets.
+An applications can overrule this default behaviour by adding a **raw=true** OSGI service property, and configure Jersey by adding its filters, features and providers to the getClasses and getSingletons Sets.

 ## Version history

 - 0.0.0: Work in Progress
 - 1.1.0: Added JerseyTracker service that is published when Jersey initialization is complete.
-Usefull for Jersey client application bundles to avoid race condition with Jersey initialization.
+Useful for Jersey client application bundles to avoid race condition with Jersey initialization.
 Not needed for Jersey server applications, as whiteboard only starts after Jersey initialization.